ogus/js-loader/README.md

 # JsLoader

-JsLoader is a utility tool that helps dynamically loading Javascript file in a DOM environment.
+JsLoader is a utility tool that helps dynamically to load Javascript source in a browser context.

-## Do you need it ?
+## Background

 This module is certainly a must-have in any of these situations: